lambdaclass/concrete/ROADMAP.md

 3b. **(active frontier — Phase 6+)** make Concrete usable as a normal everyday
    language: patterns, iteration, capability polymorphism, daily-workflow UX, project ergonomics;
-4. build the standard library and core APIs before relying on real workloads, packages, editor tooling, freestanding targets, or release examples;
-5. validate the bet with flagships, real workloads, and at least one external user before the large ecosystem/release/editor build-out;
+4. validate the bet with one real workload before broadening the platform:
+   #35 is the next forcing function after the callable-values core, and it
+   should drive the first stdlib/tooling gaps instead of waiting for a complete batteries-included library;
+5. build the standard library and core APIs as a small coherent runway for that
+   workload: Gleam-sized coherence first, Zig-style allocator/authority explicitness, Rust/Ada/SPARK-style safety/proof discipline, and Go/Odin
+   breadth only after workload pressure;
 6. finish remaining proof-authoring cleanup: colocate example Lean proofs with their Concrete examples, keep generated proof workspaces source-linked and replayable, and leave the deeper `ProofCore` / spec-registry split deferred